Curl Cheatsheet

 9access-control-allow-credentials: true

 OK, this works 👍 but there are a lot of options.
-What do they tell curl
+What do they mean?

 -D